 If you’re asking these things, you’re not alone!
 We want to keep you in the loop on what we know right now.
-There are several factors we’re watching that all need to line up before we officially reopen a semester for Summer 2021 — maybe borders just opened, but we have to wait a bit longer for visas.
+There are several factors we’re watching that all need to line up before we officially reopen a semester for Fall 2021 — maybe borders just opened, but we have to wait a bit longer for visas.
 Or maybe reported cases of COVID-19 have been quite low, but the schools where our volunteers teach at aren’t back just yet.
 In several cases, we’re just waiting on one or two things.

 Play around with the map to get a quick overview, or you can click on these links below to go directly to each country’s page to find specifics on that location.